behrica/clj-py-R-template/README.md

 ```
 docker run -it --rm -v "$(pwd):/code" -p 12345:12345 funapp
  ```
- ### Using ClojisR,libpython-clj and Jluli-clj in repl
+ ### Using ClojisR,libpython-clj,julia-clj and libapl-clj in repl

  Now Emacs (or any other nRepl client) can be connected to localhost:12345.